EarthScope/mseed2esync/doc/mseed2esync.md

 <b>-r </b><i>reclen</i>

 <p style="padding-left: 30px;">Specify the input record length in bytes.
-By default the record length of each input Mini-SEED record is automatically detected, this option forces the record length.</p>
+By default the record length of each input miniSEED record is automatically detected, this option forces the  record length.</p>

 <b>-e </b><i>encoding</i>